-For file-based configuration, version control is done using git repositories Git is already a standard in industry as a software management tool and has becoming increasingly used to manage general documents and files as well, not to mention that it is already readily available and broadly adopted by the project.
+In this context, git is the solution adopted to store and manage different sets of configurations and different versions of configurations.
+Git is already a standard in industry as a software management tool and has becoming increasingly used to manage general documents and files as well, not to mention that it is already readily available and broadly adopted by the project.
 Therefore, each component must be capable of handling a git-based configuration repository.
-These configuration repositories will be hosted on a configuration server at the summit so that, even if communication with the base or the internet is not available, components still maintain access to their configuration repositories.